About the New York State Cancer Registry

 How is the quality of the cancer registry data assured?

 The New York State Cancer Registry participates in the North American Association of Central Cancer Registries (NAACCR) certification process.
 As part of this process, the Cancer Registry submits data annually to be evaluated for timelines, completeness and quality.
-The New York State Cancer Registry received Silver- level certification for 1997 data and Gold-level certification for 1998 through 2011 data.
-The majority of the data presented in this report, diagnosis years 2008 to 2012, meet the Gold standard for all NAACCR measures of data quality, including overall completeness, percent of cases with information on key data items (county of residence at diagnosis, race, gender and age), prevalence of unresolved duplicates, percent of cases reported from death certificates only and the percent of cases passing interfield data edits.
+The New York State Cancer Registry received Silver- level certification for 1997 data and Gold-level certification for 1998 through 2013 data.
+All data presented in this report, diagnosis years 2009 to 2013, meet the Gold standard for all NAACCR measures of data quality, including overall completeness, percent of cases with information on key data items (county of residence at diagnosis, race, gender and age), prevalence of unresolved duplicates, percent of cases reported from death certificates only and the percent of cases passing interfield data edits.

 How long does it take to process the cancer data?